spotcircuit/getrankedlocal/docs/DATABASE.md

 ## Overview

-The Lead Finder application uses a Neon PostgreSQL database with several interconnected tables to manage leads, collections, competitor searches, and captured leads.
+The Lead Finder application uses a Neon PostgreSQL database with several interconnected tables to manage leads, collections, competitor searches, captured leads, and the comprehensive grid search analysis system.
+The database architecture supports both traditional lead generation and the new 169-point geographic grid search functionality.

 ## Core Tables